Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

-Neymar is the highest-paid soccer player at $263 per year and in the NLF it’s Patrick Mahomes on $45 per year.
+Neymar is the highest-paid soccer player at $263 per year; in the NLF, it’s Patrick Mahomes on $45 per year.

 A big difference between the NFL and most soccer leagues is that the NFL operates under a salary cap.
 Each team has a set amount of money to disperse amongst their roster yearly.

-The idea behind this is that working within these rules helps level the playing field.
+The idea is that working within these rules helps level the playing field.
 In 2022 each team’s salary will be capped at $208.2 million.

 Because of the NFL’s structure, the league minimum salary is negotiated by the NFL Player’s Union.
 Per their collective bargaining agreement, the minimum salary is $660,000.

 - The highest-paid players make many millions of dollars.
 Patrick Mahomes, the quarterback for the Kansas City Chiefs, tops the list raking in $45 million yearly.

 Considering practice players and players lower on the depth chart, the average NFL salary is nearly $900,000.

 The top-end multi-million dollar salaries are reserved for star players.
 The system in professional soccer is different and varies widely from league to league.